-The 8 sq. km Chavin property was acquired by staking and is 100% owned.
-Chavin is located within the central Andes precious metals belt in northern Peru, some 45 km NW of the Pierina gold-silver mine and 10 km SW of the Pashpap Cu-Mo porphyry project.
+The 100% owned Chavin property is located the Department of Ancash within the central Andes precious metals belt in northern Peru, some 45 km NW of the Pierina gold-silver mine and 10 km SW of the Pashpap Cu-Mo porphyry project.
+The original 8 sq. km Chavin property was acquired by staking in 2010 and 2011.
 The project hosts a polymetallic precious and base metals vein system, and also shows anomalous copper and molybdenum values, at a porphyry-type target.
 In November 2015, the Company concluded a production royalty agreement with Casapalca on the Chavin project.
-Under the royalty agreement, Casapalca will pay Condor Peru a net smelter royalty of 3%, subject to an annual minimum of US\$25,000, payable in advance.
-The first year's minimum royalty was paid on signing, and the second and third year's annual minimum was received in November 2016 and 2017, respectively.
-Casapalca is obligated to complete a minimum of 1,000m of diamond drilling on the project within one year of obtaining the necessary permits.
+Under the royalty agreement, Casapalca was obligated to pay Condor Peru a net smelter royalty of 3%, subject to an annual minimum of US\$25,000, payable in advance.
+The first, second year, and third year's annual minimum royalty payments were received in November 2015, 2016 and 2017, respectively.
+Casapalca was obligated to complete a minimum of 1,000m of diamond drilling on the project within one year of obtaining the necessary permits.
 In May 2016 agreement was reached with the local community for exploration and exploitation at the project, and in October 2017, Casapalca received their DIA - the primary environmental permit - for the project.
 Casapalca commenced their initial drill program in August, 2018.

-Casapalca did not make the annual minimum royalty payment in November 2018, and the non-payment effectively terminated the production agreement.
-Casapalca completed 1,219m of drilling in 5 drill holes in late 2018, on small area of the project.
+Casapalca fulfilled its obligations and completed 1,219m of drilling in 5 drill holes in late 2018.
+Casapalca did not make the annual minimum royalty payment in November 2018, and effectively terminated the production royalty agreement.
 Results from Casapalca's drilling at Chavin were received in March 2019.
-Casapalca's primary objective was to confirm the continuity to depth of a high grade polymetallic vein, traced at surface for over 1km.
+Casapalca's primary objective was to confirm the continuity to depth of a high-grade polymetallic vein, traced at surface for over 1km.
 Casapalca's drill program was unsuccessful in confirming the vein continuity.
-However, their drilling did confirm anomalous molybdenum and copper values, and evidence of copper porphyry assemblages.
-Casapalca are in the process of transferring title to 5 adjoining concessions (approximately 26 sq km) to the Company.
-The Company intends to maintain the Chavin project.
+However, their drilling did confirm anomalous molybdenum and copper values, and evidence of copper porphyry-type alteration and mineral assemblages.